 Crawford described the night as a hip hop version of the Harlem Globetrotters.
 You'll see fancy handling of the ball, tricks, athleticism and alley-oop dunks.
 The dunks are "completely out of this world," he said.
-Crawford added that there would be multiple giveaways that night, handled by ladies he called the "SoESE Platinum Stars."
-The free stuff includes an authentic Jermaine O'Neill jersey, iPods, basketballs, T-shirts, water bottles, etc. Saturday afternoon's trypublic at the college gym, an event 'Crawford calls an "Open Run."
-"Anybody can come and try-out for the team, and if they're selected, they'll make up the opposing team,' hc said.
+Crawford added that there would be multiple giveaways that night, handled by ladies "SoESE he called the Platinum Stars."
+The free stuff includes an authentic Jermaine O'Neill jersey, iPods, basketballs, T-shirts, water bottles, etc. Saturday afternoon's trypublic at the college gym, an event Crawford calls an "Open Run."
+"Anybody can come and try-out for the team, and if they're selected, they'll make up the opposing team," he said.
 Crawford does this "to get more community interaction," and you have to admit that's good business right there.
 I enjoyed my conversation with Crawford this week and think he does a lot of things to make this a fun night that will be successful for everybody there.
 The idea of having locals make up the opposition is ingenious in my estimation.
 If you like exciting, upouts are free and open to the tempo play where the focus is Continued from p3 on flash and not necessarily fundamentals, this is your kind of game.
 And considering the kids get in free, it's a solid bargain for a night of fun.
-I know the local promoters of this and believe in them, which is another reason I don't hesitate to recommend 🐞 it.
-Eastern Kentuckians are known to be basketball people, and it's been a while since the last organized game was held here (think the 15th Region finals at the Expo Center).
+I know the local promoters of this and believe in them, which is another reason I don't hesitate to recommend Eastern Kentuckians are known to be basketball people, and it's been a while since the last organized game was held here (think the 15th Region finals at the Expo Center).
 Hoops-starved fans have their opportunity for a fix Saturday night.
 QB OPTIMISTIC: Manning hopes to start Colts' opener by MICHAEL MAROT ASSOCIATED PRESS INDIANAPOLIS Peyton Manning proved Tuesday he can stand, walk and talk.
 Next question: Will the two-time league MVP start in the Colts' season opener?
 Manning made it to his first practice of the season Tuesday, then ended his selfimposed silence by saying he wanted to play in Indianapolis' first regular-season game Sept.
-7 against Chicago - although he couldn't provide a guarantee.
+7 against although he Chicago couldn't provide a guarantee.
 "I've not really had a whole lot to say to tell you the truth," he said.
 "As to when I'll be back on the practice field, that's still to be determined.
 Obviously, the sooner, the better for me.
 My goal is to be back for the first game."
 Indy's franchise quarterback had been kept out of public view since having surgery to remove an infected bursa sac from his left knee July 14.
 Team officials said he was staying away to reduce the risk of another infection.
 Things began changing Monday night when the former Super Bowl MVP arrived at the PeyBack Foundation's charity bowling event, which was closed to the media.
-Over the past couple of knee.
+Over the past couple of ccks, local radio talk shows have been filled with quesabout whether tions Manning's knee was worse than originally diagnosed and whether he might miss the season opener - or additional games - and a local television station showed an apparent photo of Manning at the bowling tournament Monday knee.